quinnhenschel/Assignment_06/README.md

 This is a read me for Assignment 6

-this is me editing the read me
+this is me editing the read me.